-Natural insecticides are usually the best option for treating termite infestations.
+Natural-based insecticides are a great option for treating termite infestations.
 For best results, you’ll want to treat both inside and outside your home.
 We recommend using Cedarcide Original for all indoor termite issues, and PCO choice for all outdoor applications.
 Simply spray Cedarcide Original anywhere you’re experiencing termite activity—this will kill all active termites and deter future individuals from returning to the area.
 If your termites’ hive is indoors, saturate the colony with Cedarcide Original to eliminate the infestation.
 To manage all outdoor termite problems, treat your entire yard with PCO Choice.
 With generous application, this cedar-based outdoor pesticide will seep into the soil, eventually reaching any subterranean termite hives.
 As an additional precaution, we recommend applying a thick barrier of PCO Choice around your foundation to prevent termites from entering your home.
 Repeat these processes as needed.

 One of the very best ways to prevent an infestation is to make your home’s wood unappetizing to termites.
-A non-toxic wood treatment that removes moisture from wood is a highly effective method to deter termites from consuming or inhabiting wooden structures.
+A wood treatment that removes moisture from wood is a highly effective method to deter termites from consuming or inhabiting wooden structures.
 This approach not only preserves wood—making it more structurally stable and resistant to rot—but also transforms it into something termites can no longer eat or destroy.
 We recommend treating all wood vulnerable to termites with Cedarshield.
 This can be done either by treating wood before it’s used for construction purposes, or after the fact once termites have become a problem.
 For more info on how to use Cedarshield watch the video below:

-It’s estimated that over 20,000 species of ants exist.
+It’s estimated that there are over 20,000 species of ants on the planet.
 Living in colonies whose populations sometimes number in the millions, ants can be found on every continent but Antarctica.
 Their unmatched success is often attributed to their carefully organized social structure—which includes division of labor and a highly evolved hierarchy.
 Because of their wide variety and large distribution, ants and humans commonly cross paths.
 In fact, ants are arguably the most common insect found in the home.
 The next time you see these intruders in your home, don’t resort to another can of toxic bug spray.
 Try some of these ten natural alternatives instead.

 Please note: The efficacy of these natural treatments can vary from species to species, but for the most part these approaches should work well on the majority of common household ants.